-Section 804.
+§ 105-803.
 Roof Drains and Sump Pumps

-- A. Roof drains and sump pumps shall not be connected to sanitary sewers. - B. Roof drains and sump pumps shall not be connected to streets, storm sewers, or roadside ditches except on a case-by-case basis as determined by the municipality.
+- A. Roof Drains and sump pumps shall not be connected to sanitary sewers. - B. Roof Drains and sump pumps shall not be connected to streets, Storm Sewers, or roadside Ditches except on a case by case basis as determined by the Township.

-C. Roof drains and sump pumps shall discharge to infiltration areas or vegetative BMPs to the maximum extent practicable where advantageous to do so.
+C. Roof Drains and sump pumps shall Discharge to Infiltration areas or vegetative BMPs to the maximum extent practicable where advantageous to do so.

-Section 804.
+§ 105-804.
 Alteration of BMPs

-- A. No person shall modify, remove, fill, landscape, or alter any existing stormwater control or BMP unless it is part of an approved maintenance program without the written approval of the Municipality. - B. No person shall place any structure, fill, landscaping, or vegetation into a stormwater control or BMP or within a drainage easement that would limit or alter the functioning of the stormwater control or BMP without the written approval of the Municipality.
+- A. No Person shall modify, remove, fill, landscape, or alter any existing Stormwater Control or BMP unless it is part of an approved maintenance program without the written approval of the Township. - B. No Person shall place any structure, fill, landscaping, or vegetation into a Stormwater Control or BMP or within a Drainage Easement that would limit or alter the functioning of the Stormwater Control or BMP without the written approval of the Township.